jameshfisher/jameshfisher.com/_posts/2018-03-15-a-lambda-calculus-interpreter-in-haskell.md

 ---
-title: "A lambda calculus interpreter in Haskell"
+title: A lambda calculus interpreter in Haskell
-tags: ["programming"]
+tags:
+  - programming
 ---

 A few days ago, I wrote an interpreter for a small imperative language in Haskell.